openl2m/openl2m/docs/feature_support.rst

   *untested* means the feature likely works, but is (clearly) untested.

-  :sup:`1` The generic SNMP driver supports standard MIBs only!
-PoE may not function for 'standard' devices, as many vendors provide incorrect mapping of PoE switch-ports ID to interface index in their MIBs.

-  :sup:`2` Arista PoE support is untested, as no PoE-capable devices are available to develop and test.

-  :sup:`3` AOS-CX SNMP minimal versions:
-  VLAN edit/change - v10.12 (no name supported), Description edit - v10.09

-  :sup:`4` Juniper's SNMP implementation on devices is Read-Only!

-  :sup:`5` The MikroTik driver has limited functionality.
-MikroTik does not support VLANs over SNMP.
-  This driver has only been tested on a single HexS (RB760iGS) device.
+  :sup:`1` The AOS-S REST api driver requires firmware v16.x.
+This has been tested on a single 2930M, using firmware v16.11.x, and REST api v4.
+It is currently Read-Only.
+  Due to lack of test hardware, PoE support has not been implemented.

-  :sup:`6` The Comware REST API is in development.
+  :sup:`2` The Comware REST API is in development.
 Most features are supported.

   - Some older devices only return PoE info for ports with active PoE power drawn.
     Other interfaces will show as 'n/s' (not supported), even though they may support PoE.
   - Interface descriptions can be set, but NOT cleared at this time.

-  :sup:`7` The Junos PyEZ driver expects a **device with "ELS" software**, ie running Enhanced Layer2 Software, that unifies the configuration of Ethernet interfaces access the product line. **Many MX routers do not support this, and have not been tested!**
+  :sup:`3` The Junos PyEZ driver expects a **device with "ELS" software**, ie running Enhanced Layer2 Software, that unifies the configuration of Ethernet interfaces access the product line. **Many MX routers do not support this, and have not been tested!**

-  :sup:`8` SSH support is via the Netmiko library.
+  :sup:`4` SSH support is via the Netmiko library.
 Most devices supported by that library should work, but your mileage may vary!

-  :sup:`9` Napalm support has been tested on a limited set of devices.
+  :sup:`5` Napalm support has been tested on a limited set of devices.
 Your mileage may vary!